luaugg/LavaClient/README.md

 String data = JsonStream.serialize(update);
 player.getConnectedNode().getSocket().sendText(data);
 ```

+Both examples function exactly the same, except the second relies on much more user input to work even in the slightest.
+It's up to you which option you choose and neither has a noticeable impact on performance.

 This will establish a voice connection to the `AudioNode`, and will then allow you to play songs.
 Once connected, you can use the `LavaPlayer#playTrack` methods to play songs from YouTube, Soundcloud, Bandcamp, etc.